APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

    val c3 = Note("C", "Quarter", 3)
   </code></pre>

- The same definition of BankAccount(class) create different objects (notion of identity), and the same definition of Note(case class) lead to equal values.
+ The same definition of BankAccount(class) create different objects (the notion of identity), and the same definition of Note(case class) lead to equal values.

- Pattern matching does not work on regular classes.
+ Pattern matching does not work in regular classes.

  A case class cannot extend another case class.

- A case class is a special case of a class, with predifined overriting on some properties(parameters are promoted to members; Equality redefinition; Java hashCode redefinition; toString redefinition; Create a copy of a case class; Constructor that allows the omission of the `new` keyword; Extractor for pattern matching).
+ A case class is a special case of a class, with predefined overriding on some properties(parameters are promoted to members; Equality redefinition; Java hashCode redefinition; toString redefinition; Create a copy of a case class; Constructor that allows the omission of the `new` keyword; Extractor for pattern matching).

 <h2>Polymorphic Types</h2>